numbas/editor/docs/authoring/how-do-i.rst

 When working with real-world data, separating blocks of figures can improve readability.
 Use the :jme:func:`formatnumber` function to render numbers following one of the supported :ref:`number-notation` styles.

-`This example question <https://numbas.mathcentre.ac.uk/question/26873/use-formatnumber-to-separate-powers-of-1000-with-commas/>`__ shows how the :jme:func:`formatnumber` function in use.
+`This example question <https://numbas.mathcentre.ac.uk/question/26873/use-formatnumber-to-separate-powers-of-1000-with-commas/>`__ shows the :jme:func:`formatnumber` function in use.

 Show amounts of money with trailing zeros